 analyzed with the SDR (dis)Play too.

-True, radio stations have always wanted to keep the production process
+have always wanted to keep the production process behind the curtain,

-could get boring for average listeners, but done right it could become
+for average listeners, but done right it could become interesting, like

-interesting, like watching someone paint and seeing the picture take
+watching someone paint and seeing the picture take shape. - Boomer

 Friday November 27, 2020 7:47 AM CST -- INTERESTING GROUND LEAD WAIVER